Glacier Bay National Park and Preserve

-Glacier Bay National Park and Preserve is an American national park located in Southeast Alaska west of Juneau.
+Glacier Bay National Park and Preserve is a national park of the United States located in Southeast Alaska west of Juneau.
 President Calvin Coolidge proclaimed the area around Glacier Bay a national monument under the Antiquities Act on February 26, 1925.
 Subsequent to an expansion of the monument by President Jimmy Carter in 1978, the Alaska National Interest Lands Conservation Act (ANILCA) enlarged the national monument by 523000 acres on December 2, 1980, and created Glacier Bay National Park and Preserve.
 The national preserve encompasses 58406 acres of public land to the immediate northwest of the park, protecting a portion of the Alsek River with its fish and wildlife habitats, while allowing sport hunting.

 Glacier Bay became part of a binational UNESCO World Heritage Site in 1979, and was inscribed as a Biosphere Reserve in 1986.
 The National Park Service undertook an obligation to work with Hoonah and Yakutat Tlingit Native American organizations in the management of the protected area in 1994.
 The park and preserve cover a total of 3223384 acres, with 2770000 acres being designated as a wilderness area.